saskialein/saskialein/README.md

 ## Here's a list of things I currently keep myself busy with:

 * 💼  Practicing for my AWS Cloud Practitioner Exam
-* 🌱  Deepening my React, Redux and SCSS skills
+* 🌱  Deepening my React, Redux and CSS/SCSS skills
 * 🔈  Listening to a variety of inspiring tech podcasts

 ## 💪 Tech Stack